-Overstimulation can sometimes result in behaviour that irritates parents.
-Overwhelm and overstimulation can lead to sibling bickering, shorter attention spans, trouble making decisions due to too many alternatives, whining, and other annoying behaviours.
+Overstimulation can sometimes result in behavior that irritates parents.
+Overwhelm and overstimulation can lead to sibling bickering, shorter attention spans, trouble making decisions due to too many alternatives, whining, and other annoying behaviors.

 I was standing on the threshold of a playroom that had been built with good intentions, but I felt like an exterminator about to wipe away two-thirds of the toys.

 We sometimes save things for nostalgic reasons, and before we realize it, the playroom is bursting at the seams with hundreds of items we feel have particular significance.

 I know I’ve kept several of my older children’s toys in the hopes that my youngest would enjoy them just as much, despite the fact that she hasn’t showed any interest in them.

 The quantity of toys your children have has no bearing on their ability to develop their imagination since creativity develops naturally.
 The fewer toys you have, the more of a learning atmosphere your child will have.

 Take a look at all of your children’s toys, then cut them in half and do it again.

 Toys you might want to get rid of?
 Here’s a quick list of toys you may donate, give away, or trash away right away: